Daniel Tambourine – Owner

 Although she remains behind the scenes, Laura is the brains in the accounting department and keeps everything (and everyone) in order while always managing a smile.
 Besides making sure the employees get paid, she makes sure all client accounts are properly managed and everything properly accounted for.
 If you have questions or concerns about your account, she will be happy to assist you.

-Every good team needs support and this fabulous duo is ours.
+Every good team needs support and this fabulous trio is ours.
 They cheerfully answer the phones, set appointments, answer client questions, handle guest reservations and satisfy all needs.
 Give us a call and see for yourself!

 Maryanne Dell, CPDT-KA